The warm water. The soothing jets. The white noise.

 Summing up

-Using a hot tub for just twenty minutes a day can unlock a whole host health benefits, from better sleep to relief from the symptoms of conditions like arthritis.
+Soaking in a hot tub for just twenty minutes a day can unlock a whole host of health benefits, from better sleep to relief from the symptoms of conditions like arthritis.

-Get your free copy of WhatSpa? magazine for help picking the perfect hot tub for you and to start enjoying the boost it will bring to your health and wellbeing.
+Get your free copy of WhatSpa? magazine for help when picking the perfect hot tub for you and to start enjoying the hot tub health benefits it will bring to your body and well-being.